econoalchemist/COLDCARD-BlackBox/04-SparrowWallet.md

   <img src="assets/Sparrow64.png">
 </p>

 After applying the changes, you can now navigate through your watch-only wallet in Sparrow Wallet.
-On the left-hand side of the Sparrow Wallet interface there are six tabs.
-The <kbd>Transactions</kbd> tab is where you can see information related to the transactions in this watch-only wallet.
-The <kbd>Send</kbd> tab is where you can create the PSBTs to then export for signing by the COLDCARD.
-The <kbd>Receive</kbd> tab is where you can generate receive address for your COLDCARD without having to plug in your COLDCARD and log into it.
-The <kbd>Addresses</kbd> tab shows several deposit and change addresses as well as any balances.
-The <kbd>UTXOs</kbd> tab shows any unspent transaction outputs and a small graph charting the history.
-Finally, the <kbd>Settings</kbd> tab is where you can see detailed information about the watch-only wallet such as the master fingerprint, derivation path, & xpub.
+On the left-hand side of the Sparrow Wallet interface there are six tabs:

+- The <kbd>Transactions</kbd> tab is where you can see information related to the transactions in this watch-only wallet.
+- The <kbd>Send</kbd> tab is where you can create the PSBTs to then export for signing by the COLDCARD.
+- The <kbd>Receive</kbd> tab is where you can generate receive address for your COLDCARD without having to plug in your COLDCARD and log into it.
+- The <kbd>Addresses</kbd> tab shows several deposit and change addresses as well as any balances.
+- The <kbd>UTXOs</kbd> tab shows any unspent transaction outputs and a small graph charting the history.
+- The <kbd>Settings</kbd> tab is where you can see detailed information about the watch-only wallet such as the master fingerprint, derivation path, & xpub.

 Now you can click on the <kbd>Receive</kbd> tab on the left-hand side of the Sparrow Wallet interface.
 Then you will be presented with a bitcoin receiving address, a QR code, and some additional details.
 You can scan this QR code with your mobile Bitcoin wallet, for example, and deposit some bitcoin to your COLDCARD.
 You should see the transaction show up in Sparrow Wallet after a moment along with a pop-up notification.
 Also, in BitcoinCore, the transactions should show up there as well.
 The transaction will remain in a pending status until it receives some blockchain confirmations.
 In the mean-time, you can click on the <kbd>Transactions</kbd> tab and review further details about your transaction.
 You can also copy/paste your transaction ID in [mempool.space](https://mempool.space/) to watch for your first confirmation, or use whatever your preferred block explorer is.
 [Tor Browser](https://www.torproject.org/download/) is a privacy-focused browser.